ComposableFi/composable/code/centauri/ibc/modules/ics03_connection.md

 ### Connection Context

-The connection context encapsulates all the storage requirements for connections in the context object,
+The connection context encapsulates all the storage requirements for connections in the context object.
 implement the [`ConnectionReader`](/code/centauri/ibc/modules/src/core/ics03_connection/context.rs#L21) and [`ConnectionKeeper`](/code/centauri/ibc/modules/src/core/ics03_connection/context.rs#L51) for the context object

 ```text